tsua0002/blockchain_research/research_perspectives.md

 iii) Lecture and representation of on-chain data.
 - Make use of CLI tools to extract on-chain data.
 - State of the art ?
-- How GraphQL or other NoSQL language can be used to represent on-chain data ? (geth GraphQL integration). *Small talk about [Arkham Blockchain Intelligence](https://www.arkhamintelligence.com/) : what tools ? what discovers ? what community (some famous people)?*
+- How GraphQL or other NoSQL language can be used to represent on-chain data ? (geth GraphQL integration). *Small talk about [Arkham Blockchain Intelligence](https://www.arkhamintelligence.com/) : which tools ? what discovers ? which communities (some famous people)?*
 - Pb : retrieve deployed code from on-chain representations.

 iv) Cryptography and architecture challenges.